Introduction

 Key Movements We Focus On at Vision

-At Vision Personal Training, our programs are built on evidence-based principles that prioritise strength, safety, and sustainability.
-While no two sessions are the same, these foundational movements are often included to maximise results for women in menopause for example:
+At Vision Personal Training, our programs are built on evidence-based principles that prioritise strength, safety, and sustainability, with our strongHER menopause training program at the centre of this approach.
+While no two sessions are the same, these foundational strength training exercises are often included to maximise results for women in menopause.
+We ensure each major muscle group is targeted for balanced results and overall health benefits.
+Examples include:

 Squats – Build lower body strength and support bone health